 On December 22, 2017, the U.S. government enacted comprehensive tax legislation commonly referred to as U.S. Tax Reform.
-U.S. Tax Reform included multiple changes to the U.S. tax code with varying effects on the Company's 2017 results, including, but not limited to, (i) a revaluation of the Company's U.S. deferred tax assets and liabilities based upon the reduction of the U.S. federal statutory corporate income tax rate from 35% to 21% and (ii) implementation of a new system of taxation for non-U.S. earnings which eliminates U.S. federal income taxes on dividends from certain foreign subsidiaries and impact a dividend from of undistributed earnings of certain foreign subsidiaries that is payable over eight years.
-U.S. Tax Reform also made changes to the U.S. tax code that have impacted 2018 and will impact future years, including, but not limited to, (i) reduction of the U.S. federal statutory corporate tax rate; (ii) elimination of the corporate alternative minimum tax; (iii) the creation of the base erosion anti-abuse tax, a new minimum tax; (iv) a general elimination of U.S. federal income taxes on dividends from foreign subsidiaries; (v) a new provision designed to tax global intangible low-taxed income ("GILTF"), which allows for the possibility of using foreign tax credits and a deduction of up to 50 percent to offset the income tax liability (subject to some limitations); (vi) a new limitation on deductible interest expense; (vii) the repeal of the U.S. production activity deduction; (viii) limitations on the use of foreign tax credits to reduce the U.S. income tax liability; (x) a reduction from 70% to 50% (in the case of less-than-80%-owned subsidiaries); and (xi) limitations on teoperating losses generated after December 31, 2017 to 80 percent of scale.
+U.S. Tax Reform included multiple changes to the U.S. tax code with varying effects on the Company's 2017 results, including, but not limited to, (i) a revaluation of the Company's U.S. deferred tax assets and liabilities based upon the reduction of the U.S. federal statutory corporate income tax rate from 35% to 21% and (ii) implementation of a new system of taxation for non-U.S. earnings which eliminates U.S. federal income taxes on dividends from certain foreign subsidiaries and imposes a one-time transition tax on the deemed repatriation of undistributed earnings of certain foreign subsidiaries that is payable over eight years.
+U.S. Tax Reform also made changes to the U.S. tax code that have impacted 2018 and will impact future years, including, but not limited to, (i) reduction of the U.S. federal statutory corporate tax rate; (ii) elimination of the corporate alternative minimum tax; (iii) the creation of the base erosion anti-abuse tax, a new minimum tax; (iv) a general elimination of U.S. federal income taxes on dividends from foreign subsidiaries; (v) a new provision designed to tax global intangible low-taxed income ("GILTI"), which allows for the possibility of using foreign tax credits and a deduction of up to 50 percent to offset the income tax liability (subject to some limitations); (vi) a new limitation on deductible interest expense; (vii) the repeal of the U.S. income tax liability; (x) a reduction from 70% to 50% (in the case of less-than-20%-owned subsidiaries) and from 80% to 65% (in the case of less-than-80%-owned subsidiaries); and (xi) limitations on net operating losses generated after December 31, 2017 to 80 percent of taxable income.

 Also, in 2017, the Securities and Exchange Commission issued guidance on accounting for the tax effects of U.S. Tax Reform and provided a one-year measurement period for companies to complete the accounting.
 The Company's initial analysis of the impact of U.S. Tax Reform resulted in an incremental tax expense of \$22.2 million recorded during the fourth quarter of 2017.
 U.S. Tax Reform reduced the U.S. federal statutory corporate tax rate from 35% to 21% effective January 1, 2018.
-Consequently, the Company reduced a decrease in U.S. net deferred tax assets of approximately \$4.5 million with a corresponding net adjustment to deferred income tax expense during the fourth quarter of 2017.
+Consequently, the Company recorded a decrease in U.S. net deferred tax assets of approximately \$4.5 million with a corresponding net adjustment to deferred income tax expense during the fourth quarter of 2017.
 This initial estimate was not adjusted during 2018.
 The Transition Tax is a tax on previously untaxed accumulated and current earnings and profits of certain of the Company's foreign subsidiaries as of either the November 2, 2017 or December 31, 2017 measurement date provided within U.S. Tax Reform.
 The Company made a reasonable estimate of its Transition Tax and recorded a gross provisional Transition Tax obligation during the fourth quarter of 2017 of \$18.4 million, or \$17.8 million, net of the impact of eliminating U.S. Federal income taxes on dividends from certain foreign subsidiaries received during 2017.